Azure/azure-sdk-for-net/sdk/machinelearningcompute/Azure.ResourceManager.MachineLearningCompute/README.md

-# Azure Machine Learning Compute Management client library for .NET
+# Azure Machine Learning Compute management client library for .NET

 Microsoft Azure Machine Learning Compute is a managed-compute infrastructure that allows the user to easily create a single or multi-node compute.